BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Preliminaries

-Hence, in this work \textit{BPINN-EM-Post}, we are combining fast and accurate analytical solutions with Bayesian PINN to efficiently estimate the variations in the EM stress on multisegment interconnect structure.
+Hence, in our proposed \textit{\textbf{BPINN-EM-Post}} framework, we combine fast and accurate analytical solutions with Bayesian PINN to efficiently estimate the variations in the EM stress on multi-segment interconnect structures.
 This hierarchical combination of the analytical solution and Bayesian PINN provides accurate estimation of variations in EM stress significantly faster than the conventional Monte Carlo simulations.
+In this work we follow the problem setting in~\cite{Issa:ICCAD'20} that considers the stochastic EM stress caused by fluctuations of input current density.
+Other variations such as manufacture non-idealities can be modeled and analyzed through similar approach.